 A DOG FOR THE FAMILY

-Documented historical research and photos of ancient artifacts depict how dogs evolved with mankind and what makes your dog so special.
+Documented research lavishly illustrated, ancient artifacts, breeds, photos and factual information on how dogs evolved with mankind and what makes your dog so special.

 by D. Ball

 "The dog is part of the glorious creation, made as the guardian of the Aryan peoples, whether it be in household or farm." so says, Ahura Mazda, principle God of the ancient Aryan peoples.
 The Aryans believed that in the beginning the world was perfect.
 Evil did not exist and all creation, including the dog, was good.